Formal Rejection Letter to Decline Job Offer (Samples)

 Other job opportunities

-When communicating your decision to decline the job offer based on receiving a better offer, it is essential to express your gratitude for the original offer and acknowledge the positive aspects of the opportunity.
-You can mention that, after careful consideration and weighing your options, you have received another offer that better aligns with your career goals, compensation expectations, or overall interests.
+When communicating your decision to decline the job position based on receiving a better offer, it is essential to express your gratitude for the original offer and acknowledge the positive aspects of the opportunity.
+You can mention that, after careful consideration and weighing your options, you have received another option that better aligns with your career goals, compensation expectations, or overall interests.

 Doubts and reservations